-During the year the Board consisted of four directors, of whom one is considered independent in terms of the Factors relevant to assessing the independence of a director set out in Recommendation 2.3 of the Principles (Factors).
+During the year the Board consisted of four directors, of whom two are considered independent in terms of the Factors relevant to assessing the independence of a director set out in Recommendation 2.3 of the Principles (Factors).
 Two of the directors, Mr N Tomkinson and Mr JN Pitt, are not independent within the strict meaning of the Factors because they are associated with a substantial shareholder in the Company, as defined in the Corporations Act, and the Chairman is an executive of the Company.
-Mr G Strong ceased to be an executive director from 1 April 2016, but he may not be classified as independent, in terms of the Factors, for the year ended 30 June 2019 as less than 3 years had elapsed from that date to the beginning of the year being reported on.
+Mr G Strong ceased to be an executive director from 1 April

+2016, and consequently is able to be classified as independent, in terms of the Factors, for the year ended 30 June 2020 as more than 3 years had elapsed from that date to the beginning of the year being reported on.
 Mr Okeby, who was appointed in August 2015, is an independent director.

-Given that approximately 67% of the Company's share capital is held by four non associated substantial shareholders and, having noted that no member of the Board has any association with the three substantial shareholders who are not represented at Board level, the directors believe that there exists a strong incentive for all Board members to carry out their directorial duties in an independent manner.
-The Board considers that this, combined with the fact that there is sufficient independence of view and variety of intellectual input between the directors, achieves the objectives of the Factors and consequently views the non-executive director, Mr Joshua Pitt, as effectively independent.
+Given that approximately 69% of the Company's share capital is held by four non-associated substantial shareholders and, having noted that no member of the Board has any association with the three substantial shareholders who are not represented at Board level, the directors believe that there exists a strong incentive for all Board members to carry out their directorial duties in an independent manner.

-Mr Joshua Pitt has served as a director since the inception of the Company on 1 June 2005.
+Mr G Strong has served as a director since the inception of the Company on 1 June 2005.

-Mr Mark Okeby has served as a director since his appointment on 12 August 2015.
+Mr M Okeby has served as a director since his appointment on 12 August 2015.